 Blue flag has violet-blue flowers with delicate, arching petals that gradually narrow toward the center of the flower.
 Its petals have purple veins and a white and yellow base.
 Flowers bloom May to June.
 Its leaves are long and grass-like.
 Blue flag grows to 3 feet tall.

 After blooming, flowers mature into a greenish-brown seed capsule.
 Seed capsules eventually split open, allowing seeds to scatter.
-Blue flag also reproduces asexually when underground rhizomes spread.
+Blue flag also reproduces asexually when underground rhizomes (a type of plant stem with nodes that roots grow from) spread.

 - The roots and rhizomes of irises are extremely poisonous to humans and animals.

 - Native American tribes used irises medicinally.
 Some tribes also used the outermost fibers of the leaves to create twine.

 - Powdered iris root smells like violets and can be found in some perfumes and potpourri.

 - Native Plants for Wildlife Habitat and Conservation Landscaping: Chesapeake Bay Watershed – U.S. Fish and Wildlife Service

 - PLANTS Profile for Iris versicolor – USDA Natural Resources Conservation Service

 - Harlequin Blue Flag Iris – U.S. Forest Service